Children of Parents with Learning Disabilities

 - Where parents need support in the medium to long term Adult Learning Disability and Children's Social Care will jointly co-ordinate assessment and care planning;

-It is important for support needs to be recognised at the early stages of the parenting experience.
+It is important for support needs to be recognised at the earliest opportunity.
 If possible, identification of needs should start when a pregnancy is confirmed.

 It is particularly important to avoid the situation where poor standards of parental care, which do not, however, meet the threshold of significant harm to a child, subsequently deteriorate because of a lack of support provided to the parent.
 It is vital to recognise low levels of need, which, if unaddressed, are likely to lead to difficulties for parents and undermine children's welfare.Where Section 47 enquiries conclude that there is no actual or likely significant harm it will be important that action is taken to prevent future problems arising.